cybera/policy-browser/notebooks/Affordability_doc2vec.md

 This document will outline both the methods used and the organizational response to the question put forward by the CRTC concerning whether or not internet access in Canada is affordable.

+NOTE: The completed stems do okay, but sometimes something like "funding" becomes "funded" so keep that in mind when reading the bigrams below.
+Or my personal favorite "information" sometimes becomes "informatica".

 # Doc2vec

 [Doc2vec](https://radimrehurek.com/gensim/models/doc2vec.html) is a machine learning algorithm which can be used to learn the semantic meaning or context of various lengths of text.
 This can be useful in order to find lengths of text which express a similar sentiment, or discuss similar topics.
 This is done by transforming each unique length of text, either sentences, paragraphs, or entire documents, into a vector representation of the text.
 Once each length of text has been vectorized, these vectors are then used to train a shallow three layer neural network (input, hidden and output), allowing the network to 'learn' the context expressed in each length of text.
 Once the neural network is trained, it is then possible to find the lengths of text which are most similar to each other based on their vector inner product from the output of the neural network.
 This method also has the advantage that you can find lengths of text that the network was trained on that are most similar to a length of text of your choosing -- in other words `doc2vec` provides an excellent search tool for concepts or ideas within a corpus of text.